neuralpain/qbactivator/README.md

 ### Where are the license keys?

-They are no longer provided.
-Entering the keys manually has sometimes proven to cause errors in the activation.
-As such, the script has been designed to add the keys for you during installation.
+License keys are no longer provided.
+Entering the keys manually have proven to cause errors in the activation.
+As such, the available keys have been sifted through and only the ones which work are being installed by the activation script.

 ### QuickBooks does not launch after installing

 This is most likely due to a background process of QuickBooks that was either not properly terminated or missed by the script.
-Perform a quick restart of your system or reinstall the QuickBooks POS software.
+Perform a quick restart of your system and start the activator again (cancel installation) or reinstall the QuickBooks POS software.

 ### The activator closes unexpectedly or receives an error during the activation process (Technical)